blbnv/wwdc-24-spm/README.md

 3. We've added about 60 modules and a few dependencies to this sandbox, which is totally enough to reproduce a problem.

-4. As a potential solution to reduce time waiting and prevent XCode from hang, we try to bring another Swift Package as a wrapper over 3rd-party library we use ([example](https://github.com/blbnv/wwdc-24-spm/tree/main/FirebaseWrapper)) and consume it as a local package [accessing by the path](https://github.com/blbnv/wwdc-24-spm/tree/main/FirebaseWrapper).
+4. As a potential solution to reduce time waiting and prevent Xcode from hang, we try to bring another Swift Package as a wrapper over 3rd-party library we use ([example](https://github.com/blbnv/wwdc-24-spm/tree/main/FirebaseWrapper)) and consume it as a local package [accessing by the path](https://github.com/blbnv/wwdc-24-spm/tree/main/FirebaseWrapper).

 **Some questions and topics we would love to discuss**
 1. `dependency` versus `binaryTarget` - if I use `.binaryTarget`, the "Reloading packages" issue is not reproducible.
 Do you think this is the right way to move forward with our problem?